Danes back border fence to stop wild boar

 The planned structure will follow the border between the north German state of Schleswig-Holstein and Jutland, from the Wadden Sea in the west to Flensburg Fjord in the east.

-As Denmark is part of the Schengen border-free group of EU states, roads through the area will not be affected by the fence.
+As Denmark is part of the Schengen passport-free group of EU states, roads through the area will not be affected by the fence.

 Denmark's minority government, backed up by the right-wing People's Party and the opposition Social Democrats agreed to the fence, thought to cost around 80m Danish Kroner (€11m; £9m).